-Who Takes Refresher Driving Lessons?
+Refresher Driving Lessons

 There are lots of people who own a driver’s license but currently don’t drive on a regular basis.
 For such individuals, getting behind the wheel after a period of inactivity can be daunting and extra tuition to clear the cobwebs is usually a smart decision.

 Passing your driving test doesn’t automatically make you an expert driver, it just means you were able to pass the designated test.
-Although it may seem counter intuitive, there are lots of people who don’t feel ready to drive consistently even after passing their test and in these situations, refresher driving lessons can provide the extra skills needed to drive on a full time basis.
+Although it may seem counter-intuitive, there are lots of people who don’t feel ready to drive consistently even after passing their test and in these situations, refresher driving lessons can provide the extra skills needed to drive on a full-time basis.

 In most cases, people who are looking for refresher driving lessons, know beforehand what areas of their driving they’d like to improve upon.
 Understanding what you’d like your lessons to focus on makes it slightly easier to find a driving instructor to work with.

-A great way to determine whether the driving instructor you’re speaking with will be a good tutor, is to tell them the area of your driving you would like to improve upon and ask them to explain how they would go about helping you do this.
-If they are able to present a detailed plan of how to correct the issue, along with examples of previous students they have helped solve the same problem, they’re certainly a driving instructor you should seriously consider working with.
+A great way to determine whether the driving instructor you’re speaking with will be a good fit is to tell them the area of your driving you would like to improve upon and ask them to explain how they would go about helping you do this.
+If they are able to present a detailed plan of how to correct the issue, along with examples of previous students who have helped solve the same problem, they’re certainly a driving instructor you should seriously consider working with.

 The amount of lesson an individual needs varies from person to person.
-In truth it really depends on which areas of your driving you want to improve.
-In general most refresher driving lessons consist of 6 hours of tuition and these are normally taken in 2 hour blocks.
-Assuming you only want to work on a couple of areas, 6 hours tuition should be adequate, however it’s not uncommon for individuals to request further tuition at the end of the initial booking, if they do not feel ready to get behind the wheel.
+In truth, it really depends on which areas of your driving you want to improve.
+In general, most refresher driving lessons consist of 6 hours of tuition and these are normally taken in 2-hour blocks.
+Assuming you only want to work on a couple of areas, 6 hours tuition should be adequate, however, it’s not uncommon for individuals to request further tuition at the end of the initial booking if they do not feel ready to get behind the wheel.

 Let’s face it driving on motorways especially for long distances, is not everyone’s cup of tea.
 There are lot’s of individuals who don’t feel comfortable on these roads and whether it be switching lanes at speed, overtaking or judging your speed, there are several aspects of motorway driving that a number of people struggle with and in such situations refresher lessons can make a big difference.

 It’s relatively easy to drive when the conditions are good. however when visibility is impaired for example at night, or when the weather is bad, it quickly can become difficult.
-For people who struggle to drive in unfavorable conditions, refresher lessons can help overcome a quite common problem.
+For people who struggle to drive in unfavourable conditions, refresher lessons can help overcome a quite common problem.

-iv.
-Parking and Reversing
+Parking and reversing

 Parking and reversing are two of the most complicated concepts in driving and it can take a lifetime in some cases to get it right.
 A significant number of people who have passed their test, struggle in both areas and it’s the most common reason people have for taking refresher driving lessons.

-You can take refresher driving lessons for multitude of reasons and they really are becoming quite popular among a lot of license holders.
+You can take refresher driving lessons for a multitude of reasons and they really are becoming quite popular among a lot of license holders.
 If you’re thinking about taking refresher driving lessons and require some advice, fill in the form below and one of our friendly team will give you a call shortly.